Development of an offline and online hybrid model for the Integrated Forecasting System: Step 2: online training

 \subsection{Online training from pre-trained network}

 The NN 4D-Var formulation as defined in \cref{eq:methodology-nn4dvar-cost-gaussian} is now used to further train online, as part of the data assimilation process, the parameters of the neural networks which were pre-trained offline as described in \cref{ssec:offline_training}.
 We focus here only on the neural network model of model error pre-trained in the prediction mode.
-Extending the control vector of 4D-Var which hold the state variables to include the parameters of the neural network necessitated specifying their background constraint.
+Extending the control vector of 4D-Var which hold{holds} the state variables to include the parameters of the neural network necessitated specifying their background error model.
 We adopted the simple diagonal background error covariance matrix model $\mathbf{P}=p^{2}\mathbf{I}$ described in \cref{ssec:two-step-training}.
 In the absence of a good estimate of the statistics of the background errors of the neural network parameters, we performed a sensitivity study choosing a constant value for $p$, the parameter error standard deviation, between $\num{0.001}$, $\num{0.0005}$ and $\num{0.0001}$.
-We only show the results for what we found to be an optimal choice of $p=\num{0.0005}$ among the tested values with the remaining choices showing signs of either over fitting (for $p=\num{0.001}$) or limited impact (for $p=\num{0.0001}$) with respect to the pre-trained neural network.
+We only show the results for what we found to be an optimal choice of $p=\num{0.0005}$ among the tested values with the remaining choices showing signs of either over fitting{overfitting} (for $p=\num{0.001}$) or limited impact (for $p=\num{0.0001}$) with respect to the pre-trained neural network.
+In the first case, the neural network parameter updates are large and reflect model error patterns that are specific to the current window and hence do not generalise well to subsequent windows.
+In the second case, the parameter updates are so small that there is no significant evolution of the neural network throughout the experiment.
+Ideally, we would like to have more control over the parameter updates, for example by progressively decreasing the value of $p$ as used by \citet{farchi-2021b} for low-order models, but this would involve too much tuning in computationally extensive experiments.